liuhuigmail/GrowingBugRepository/README.md

 | 33     | Text            | commons-text               |        4       | 1-2,4-5               |

 ## Using GrowingBugs
+Defects4J uploads complete Git reposities of the involved projects.
+However, with the increase of involved projects, such complete Git reposities are huge and it becomes difficult to store them with this **GrowingBugs**.
+Consequently, we decide to exclude them but to provide a mechanism to download them automatically instead.

-If you have already configured the Defects4j environment, run `repos.sh` before using GrowingBugs and it will automatically download some required Git repositories in the `project_repos` folder.
+Once Defects4j is well-installed and configured, run `repos.sh` to automatically download required Git repositories in the `project_repos` folder.

   - `./repos.sh`